mirzabadrul/leaveApplication/README.md

 # Leave Application System - Top Click Sdn Bhd💻💉

 - A Leave Application System designed specifically for Top Click Sdn Bhd.
-Streamline the process of requesting, approving and managing employee leave within an organization.
+It streamlines the process of requesting, approving, and managing employee leave within an organization.
 It replaces the old paper-based or manual leave management method.

 ## 📃Key Features

 User Authentication

-- Employess login using unique credentials (username/email).
+- Employees login using unique credentials (username/email).
 - Different access levels for employees, managers, and administrators.
-- Implements encryption and verification techniques.
+- It implements encryption and verification techniques.

 Leave Request Submission